-The Company opened a total of eleven stores during the quarter ended June 30, 2003, bringing total year-to-date store openings to 22 and the total store count to 212 units.
-For the quarter ended June 30, 2003, the Company's revenues were derived 46% from merchandise sales, 51% from service charges on pawn loans and short-term advances, and 3% from other sources, primarily check-cashing fees.
+The Company opened a total of twelve stores during the quarter ended September 30, 2003, bringing total year-to-date store openings to 34 and the total store count to 224 units.
 The Company's business plan is to continue to expand its operations by opening both new check cashing/short-term advance stores and new pawn stores in selected geographic markets.

-Although the Company has had significant increases in revenues due to new store openings, the Company has also incurred increases in operating expenses attributable to the additional stores and increases in administrative expenses attributable to building a management team and the support personnel required by the Company's growth.
+Although the Company has had significant increases in revenues due to new store openings in 2002 and 2003, the Company has also incurred increases in operating expenses attributable to the additional stores and increases in administrative expenses attributable to building a management team and the support personnel required by the Company's growth.
 Operating expenses consist of all items directly related to the operation of the Company's stores, including salaries and related payroll costs, rent, utilities, equipment depreciation, advertising, property taxes, licenses, supplies, security and bad debt and collection expenses for both check cashing and short-term advances.
-Administrative expenses consist of items relating to the operation of the corporate office, including the compensation and benefit costs of corporate officers, area supervisors and other management, accounting and administrative costs, liability and casualty insurance, outside legal and accounting fees and stockholder-related expenses.
+Administrative expenses consist of items relating to the operation of the corporate office, including the compensation and benefit costs of corporate officers, area supervisors and other operations management, accounting and administrative costs, information technology costs, liability and casualty insurance, outside legal and accounting fees and stockholder-related expenses.